eFlink/e-commerce/README.md

-# Dohfigure E-commerce Website
+# E-commerce Website

-Welcome to the repository of Dohfigure, an e-commerce platform built with cutting-edge web technologies.
+Welcome to the repository of my custom e-commerce website platform built with cutting-edge web technologies.
 This project integrates a variety of tools and frameworks, including React, Next.js, Drizzle, Vercel, Clerk, tRPC, Tailwind CSS, TypeScript, and more.

 ## Technologies